dentarg/auth0-blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 ...
 ```

-Make sure the `FormsModule` is imported and included in the `imports` array.
+Import the `FormsModule` and add it to the NgModule's `imports` array.

 ### Create a Submitting Component